 Definitely come into the room prepared and well-researched; you don’t want to give your interviewer the impression that you don’t care about the interview or don’t care enough about the company to look into the basics of the firm.
 I think the most important aspect of the interview, however, is to be yourself and be confident.
 It’s crucial to remember that an interview is a two-way street in that you’re also deciding if this company fits your needs and supports your goals.
 I remember talking to a professional and asking if she had any tips for a successful interview, and she said, “If I’m talking to them (the interviewee) and they’re nervous, how will I feel comfortable putting them in front of a client?”
 That piece of advice really changed the way I approached my interviews.

 As a final piece of advice for students looking to start a career at a Big Four accounting firm, Gloria says: “Just be your beautiful self!
 It’s a competitive environment, but from what I’ve seen, people are helpful and want you to be the best that you can, and they want you to grow both professionally and personally.
 Join an organization, develop yourself personally, and your professional self will naturally follow.
 It’s a beautiful journey.”

 Students in accounting at Mihaylo College have a wealth of resources to help them achieve their career goals.
 Between student clubs, like Accounting Society and Beta Alpha Psi as well as job fairs hosted by the Mihaylo Career Center, there is no shortage of resources for students looking to further their knowledge of the accounting field.

 For more information on the Mihaylo College accounting program, visit the Department of Accounting in SGMH 4313.
-Want to hear more from successful Mihaylo alumni on their “Careers in Accounting”?
-Check out our article to read about Lia Larasati ’17 and her journey to Pricewaterhouse Coopers.
+Read more about successful Mihaylo alumni in accounting careers starting with Lia Larasati ’17 and her journey to Pricewaterhouse Coopers.